Queensland stamp duty calculator

 $800,000 or moreNil

-To qualify, buyers must:
+To qualify for this concession, buyers must:

 • Be over 18;

-• Not have held any interest in another residence, in Australia or overseas;
+• Not have held any interest in another residence, in Australia or overseas

-• Have never claimed the first home vacant land concession in Queensland.
+• Have never claimed the first home vacant land concession in Queensland

-• Move into it with your personal belongings and live there on a daily basis within 1 year of settlement (this time cannot be extended);
+• Move into it with your personal belongings and live there on a daily basis within 1 year of settlement (this time cannot be extended)

-• And not dispose (sell, transfer, lease or otherwise grant exclusive possession) of all or part of the property before you move in.
+• And not dispose (sell, transfer, lease or otherwise grant exclusive possession) of all or part of the property before you move in

 The first home concession applies to buyers who are buying an established property, or land on which to build a home, which they intend to occupy.